foxx1337/setlist_gpm/README.md

    ```
    $ python setlist.py "Dream Theater"
    ```

-If everything's successful, a new playlist called "Dream Theater-date" should appear in the Google Play Music account.
+If everything's successful, a new playlist called "Dream Theater-date" should appear in your Google Play Music account.